YoYoGa

 were being paid by the exorbitant fees he was charging me.
 But I

-desisted from casting aspersions on his education, experience, or
+desisted from casting aspersions on his education, experience, ancestry or

 had not come into the den with just another random disruption as usual.

 She had a very well-conceived plan.
 A definite course of action.
-She had
+She relayed that she had

 signed me up for Yoga classes at the local community center.
 Bought me a